franciscaguimaraes/FEUP-CG/project/README.md

 ![Screenshot 9](screenshots/project-t04g02-6a.png)

 We've also created a beehive where the bee leaves the pollen.
-The base is made up of 5 rectangles so that it looks like a parallelepiped without the top and a lid with 5 phases.
-Inside the hive are some pollens.
+The base is made up of 5 rectangles so that it looks like a box without the top and a lid with 5 phases.

 ![Screenshot 10](screenshots/project-t04g02-6b.png)

 #### Picking and Dropping functionality

-In our latest update to the MyBee class, we've implemented an interactive feature that allows the bee to pick up and drop pollen grains.
+We've implemented an interactive feature that allows the bee to pick up and drop pollen grains.
 This functionality is controlled through keyboard inputs, simulating the bee's natural behavior of pollen collection and deposition at the hive.

+We implemented two modes for this movement.
+The normal mode and the enhanced mode.

+(F key) For the normal mode:

-To enable the bee to collect pollen, users press the "F" key.
-Upon activation, the bee descends while maintaining its horizontal (XZ) velocity until it makes contact with a flower.
-At this point, the bee halts its descent and stays at the flower, effectively collecting a pollen grain if one is available.
-This is achieved by attaching a reference of the pollen grain to the MyBee class, which then becomes responsible for rendering the pollen on the bee's display.
+- To enable the bee to collect pollen, users press the "F" key.
+Upon activation, the bee descends while maintaining its horizontal (XZ) velocity until it makes contact with a flower or the floor, if the latter it will bounce back to its original position.
+At this point, if a flower is found, the bee halts its descent and stays at the flower.

+(F key) For the enhanced mode:

+- When users press the "F" key the bee moves to the nearest flower, stopping its velocity and positioning itself right above the flower.

+(P key) For both modes:

+- When users press P key the pollen is collected, this is achieved by attaching a reference of the pollen grain to the MyBee class, which then becomes responsible for rendering the pollen on the bee's display.
 Concurrently, the pollen reference is removed from the flower in the scene, ceasing its rendering at the original location.
+The bee then resumes its prior movement pattern, now carrying the pollen grain.

 ![Screenshot 11](screenshots/project-t04g02-6c.png)

-Once the pollen is collected, pressing the "P" key initiates the bee's ascent back to its original flying altitude.
-The bee then resumes its prior movement pattern, now carrying the pollen grain.
+(O key) For both modes:

-If the bee is already in flight with a pollen grain and the "O" key is pressed, it navigates towards the beehive's entrance.
+- If the bee is already in flight with a pollen grain and the "O" key is pressed, it navigates towards the beehive's entrance.
 Upon arrival, the pollen grain is transferred from the bee to the hive.
 This involves adding the pollen reference to the hive, which then takes over its rendering.
 Simultaneously, the reference is removed from the MyBee class, which stops displaying the pollen grain.

 ![Screenshot 12](screenshots/project-t04g02-6d.png)